Infinite systolic groups are not torsion: Abstract

 \section{Abstract}

-We study $k$-systolic complexes introduced by T. Januszkiewicz and J. \'{S}wi\c{a}tkowski, which are simply connected simplicial complexes of simplicial nonpositive curvature.
-Using techniques of filling diagrams we prove that for $k \geq 7$ the $1$-skeleton of a $k$-systolic complex is Gromov hyperbolic.
-We give an elementary proof of so-called Projection Lemma, which implies contractibility of $6$-systolic complexes.
-We also prove that an infinite group acting geometrically on a $6$-systolic complex is not torsion.
+We study $k$--systolic complexes introduced by T.\ Januszkiewicz and J.\ \'{S}wi\k{a}tkowski, which are simply connected simplicial complexes of simplicial nonpositive curvature.
+Using techniques of filling diagrams we prove that for $k \geq 7$ the $1$--skeleton of a $k$--systolic complex is Gromov hyperbolic.
+We give an elementary proof of the so-called Projection Lemma, which implies contractibility of $6$--systolic complexes.
+We also present a new proof of the fact that an infinite group acting geometrically on a $6$--systolic complex is not torsion.